On today’s date in 1918, the Government of Canada authorized the issuance of $50 million worth of $5 “War Savings” stamps.

 Instructions for the program were provided in Chapter 12 of The Canada War Book, which was published in 1918.

-More succinctly, engraved towards the bottom of the stamp, it reads: “When affixed to a War Savings Certificate and subject to the conditions printed thereon five dollars will be payable Jan.
+More succinctly, the bottom of each stamp also reads: “When affixed to a War Savings Certificate and subject to the conditions printed thereon five dollars will be payable Jan.
 1, 1924.”